-Note: Safari is the second most preferred browser in the world after Chrome.
-Naturally, anyone catering to iPhone users has to optimize their web applications for both mobile and desktop versions of Safari.
+Note: Safari is the second most popular browser in the world, right behind Chrome.
+So if you’re catering to iPhone users, it’s important to make sure your web applications are optimized for both mobile and desktop versions of Safari.

-Listed below are the steps one can follow to view the desktop version of a website in Safari running on iPhone (iOS 13)
+To view the desktop version of a website on Safari running on iPhone (iOS 13), follow these simple steps:

-- Once the website loads, click the “aA” icon available in the top corner positioned before the address bar.
-It opens the website view menu.
+- After the website loads, tap the ‘aA’ icon in the top corner before the address bar to open the website view menu.

-Following the steps above will help in viewing the desktop version of any website.
+By following the steps above, you can easily view the desktop version of any website.

 Method 1: Manually downloading latest and legacy browser versions of Safari